 I try to make a point of taking a minute every so often to reflect on what I believe in as a teacher.
 I think it helps me to not only be a better teacher, but a better practitioner.
 There are a handful that have grown with me, the way my practice has grown with me.
 I believe that yoga is for everyone.
 I believe it’s for every body type, every gender, every race, every lifestyle, every schedule, every diet, every body.
 I believe it belongs to everybody.
 As a teacher, I believe most importantly that the practice journey belongs to the student.
-These are my four keys to remembering that.
+These are my five keys to remembering that.

 I believe in making the posture work for the person; not the other way around.